react-navigation/react-navigation.github.io/versioned_docs/version-7.x/native-stack-navigator.md

 - `variant`: Visual variant of the button.
 Supported values:
   - `plain` (default)
   - `done`
-  - `prominent`
+  - `prominent` (iOS 26+)
 - `tintColor`: Tint color to apply to the item.
 - `disabled`: Whether the item is disabled.
 - `width`: Width of the item.
-- `hidesSharedBackground` (iOS 26+): Whether the background this item may share with other items should be hidden.
+- `hidesSharedBackground` (iOS 26+): Whether the background this item may share with other items in the bar should be hidden.
 Setting this to `true` hides the liquid glass background.
 - `sharesBackground` (iOS 26+): Whether this item can share a background with other items.
+Defaults to `true`.
 - `identifier` (iOS 26+) - An identifier used to match items across transitions.
 - `badge` (iOS 26+): An optional badge to display alongside the item.
 Supported properties:
   - `value`: The value to display in the badge.
 It can be a string or a number.